 Day to Day Issues - Usage and Billing AMS LSE (Dispute)

 This subtype is used by a CR to dispute AMS LSE interval data from the TDSP.
-The start and stop time fields should reflect a specific one day interval, formatted as mm/dd/yyyy 00:00:00 (as StartTime), and mm/dd/yyyy 23:59:59 (as StopTime).
-Each issue must reflect the intervals from a single day; a new issue must be created for each additional day.
+The start and stop time fields should reflect the period being disputed, formatted as mm/dd/yyyy 00:00:00 (as StartTime), and mm/dd/yyyy 23:59:59 (as StopTime).
+Each issue must reflect the intervals from a consecutive period ; a new issue must be created for each additionalperiod.

 This subtype should only include ESIIDs with an AMS meter profile.

-It may be necessary to submit a Usage/Billing- AMS LSE Dispute issue for resolution.
-Five (5) business days should be allowed for transaction processing to complete before submitting the Usage/Billing – AMS LSE Dispute issue.
+Before submitting an AMS LSE – Dispute issue, the CR should allow five (5) business days for transaction processing to complete.

 The usage data must be loaded in the ERCOT system and is identified by the unique identifier ‘UIDAMSINTERVAL’ from the Supplemental AMS Interval Data Extract.
-This field uniquely identifies the specific interval being disputed for a one day service period.
+This field uniquely identifies the specific interval(s) being disputed for a one day service period.
+When disputing a period greater than one day, enter the ‘UIDAMSINTERVAL’ of the STOP Time date.
+(NOTE: if this date is not available in the Supplemental AMS Interval Data Extract, use the oldest date posted as the extract only displays the past 30 days)

 The Supplemental AMS Interval Data Extract is posted daily to the ERCOT Market Information System (MIS).
 Additional information about the extract can be found in the Supplemental AMS Interval Data Extract User Guide located on ERCOT.com.